awjh-ibm/fabric-go-developer-api/tutorials/a_simple_contract.md

 The folder chaincode within fabric-samples is already configured to be copied across to the docker container.
 Create a new folder within here called `go-developer-api-tutorial`.
 This is where you will write your tutorial chaincode.

 ## Declaring a contract
 The contractapi generates chaincode by taking one or more "contracts" that it bundles into a running chaincode.
 The first thing we will do here is declare a contract for use in our chaincode.
 This contract will be simple, handling the reading and writing of strings to and from the world state.
 All contracts for use in chaincode must implement the contractapi.ContractInterface.
-The easiest way to do this is embed the contractapi.Contract struct within your own contract which will provide default functionality for meeting this interface.
+The easiest way to do this is to embed the contractapi.Contract struct within your own contract which will provide default functionality for meeting this interface.

 Begin your contract by creating a folder `vendor` within `go-developer-api-tutorial` and adding a further folder `contracts` within the `vendor` folder.
 Create a file in `go-developer-api-tutorial/vendor/contracts` called `simple.go`.
-Within this file create a struct called Simple which embeds the contractapi.Contract struct:
+Within this file create a struct called Simple which embeds the contractapi.Contract struct.
+This will be your "Simple" contract.

 ```
 package contracts